ebcp-dev/react-webpack-firebase_auth/README.md

 # react-webpack template

-A Webpack 5 template for Typescript, React and Redux Toolkit.
+A Webpack 5 template for Typescript, React and Redux Toolkit with Firebase Auth integration.

 Contains a simple Todo List implemented with Redux Toolkit.